How To Make An Infographic In 7 Easy Steps

 - Contest Outsourcing: Companies like 99designs allow you to create a contest centered around your design needs.
 In this case, you choose your dollar amount, enter the design details of your infographic, and then wait to see what designers submit in hopes of finding the best one for you.
 Several concepts are submitted, so there’s typically a good amount to choose from, and it’s always quite fast.

 - Freelance Outsourcing: Another option is to find a freelance designer through sites like Dribbble or Behance.
 This will give you direct access to the designer so a relationship can be built.
 You’ll also have the space for any revisions that might need to take place.
 Freelancers either get paid hourly or project by project, and so it’s important to ask that right away when selecting your designer.
-There are also sites like Fiverr where you can outsource starting at $5, just remember—you pay for what you get.

 Recommended Reading: How To Work With Designers With Authentic Advice From CoSchedule’s Designer